lucasnell/trans_trends_ms/README.md

 - `ref.bib`: This contains the reference information.

-## Citations in `__ms.tex`:
+## Adding citations:

+> Thanks to Daijiang for these!

 1. Go to Google Scholar; click the top left, and select Settings; then in the Bibliography manager section, check show links to import citations into BibTeX, then Save it.
 This step only need to be done once.
-2. Back to the Google Scholar homepage and search the paper you want to cite.
+2. Back to the Google Scholar homepage and search the paper you want to cite (e.g., "Generalized linear mixed models for phylogenetic analyses of community structure").
-   E.g. "Generalized linear mixed models for phylogenetic analyses of community structure", under the item, click Import into BibTeX; then copy the whole new page (Cmd + A then Cmd + C).
+  Under the item, click the quotation marks, then click `BibTeX`.
+  Then copy the whole new page (`Cmd + A` then `Cmd + C`).
+  It should look something like this:

 ```
-@article{ives2011generalized,
+@article{Ives2011,
   title={Generalized linear mixed models for phylogenetic analyses of community structure},
   author={Ives, Anthony R and Helmus, Matthew R},
   journal={Ecological Monographs},